ctu-mrs/mrs_uav_system/README.md

 3. Follow these instructions ([starting the simulation](https://ctu-mrs.github.io/docs/simulation/howto.html), **TODO update**) for starting the example simulation sessions.

-4. Follow these instruction (**TOOD**) for creating your own catkin workspace and building your packages with the MRS UAV system.
+4. Follow these instructions (**TOOD**) for creating your own catkin workspace and building your packages with the MRS UAV system.

 ### Singularity and Docker